Skip to main content

 The assets used in this example can be downloaded here

-We start by including the Tiled namespaces.
+Start by including the required Tiled namespaces:

 using MonoGame.Extended.Tiled;